 Easy returns: 44%

-Now that we’ve seen the important Amazon stats, let’s look at some more interesting facts and frequently asked questions about Amazon and its products.
+Now that we’ve seen these significant Amazon stats, let’s look at some more interesting facts and frequently asked questions about Amazon and its products.

-What is the biggest thing you can buy on Amazon?
-We believe it is this massive set of athletic bleachers.
-The item is over 27 feet long and can seat 180 people!
+It appears to be this massive set of athletic bleachers.
+This product is over 24 feet long and can seat 113 people!

-What item has the most sales?
-This data is not openly available but according to the AMZScout Sales estimator, this pack of Amazon Basics batteries gets more sales than any other with over 136,000 orders per month.
+This data is not openly available, but according to the AMZScout PRO Extension, this Ice and Water Refrigerator Filter generates more sales than any other, with over 166,000 orders per month.

-Here’s a snapshot of Amazon Basics batteries sales history, using AMZScout in 2021.
-Given that a lot can change between years, you should always reference accurate and up-to-date information.
+Here’s a snapshot of the sales history for Ice and Water Refrigerator Filter for 2023, using AMZScout.
+Given that a lot can change from year to year, you should always reference the most accurate and up-to-date information.

-Unsurprisingly, face masks are also quickly gaining traction as the most popular product.
-Many items are now selling more than 130,000 units per month.
+Unsurprisingly, Nitrile Gloves are also quickly gaining traction as the most popular product.
+Many of these items are now selling close to 150,000 units per month.

-What item is searched for the most?
-According to the keyword research tool Ahrefs, Nintendo Switch is the most searched item with over 1.3 million searches in the US each month.
+According to the keyword research tool Ahrefs, Nintendo Switch is the most searched item, with over 1.3 million searches in the US each month.

-These facts about Amazon should put in perspective just how massive the online marketplace is.
+These facts about Amazon should put into perspective just how massive this online marketplace is.
 What’s even more interesting is that their momentum doesn’t seem to be slowing down anytime soon.
-In fact, Amazon is on pace to pass Walmart as the largest US retailer (physical or digital) as early as next year.
+In fact, Amazon is on pace to surpass Walmart as the largest US retailer (physical or digital) as soon as next year.

-While there's still a great opportunity for third-party sellers, the market’s growth is also increasing competition.
-If you want an edge, you need strong tools to find the most profitable opportunities.
+While there are still great opportunities for third-party sellers, the market’s growth is also increasing in competition.
+If you want an edge, you need strong tools to help you find the most profitable opportunities.
 AMZScout provides just that.
-Check out our suite of Amazon tools to see how they can help your business.
+Check out our suite of Amazon tools to see how they can help your business grow.